touch/pubsure-core/README.md

 ### Websockets

 The [pubsure-ws](#) project holds a `Source` implementation, using Websockets publishing messages to its subscribers.
+It also contains a Websocket server exposing a `DirectoryReader` implementation.
+Both use the WAMP specification for communication over the Websockets.

 ### Memory